rowanam/ml-mildew-detection-cherry-leaves/README.md

 ### Page 5: Project Hypothesis and Validation

-Visual Differences:
+* Model Can be Created from Visual Differences

-* Hypothesis: Cherry leaves with and without powdery mildew will have significant visual differences that will allow classification by a neural network.
+    - Hypothesis: Cherry leaves with and without powdery mildew will have significant visual differences that will allow classification by a neural network.
-* Justification, validations and conclusion
+    - Justification, validations and conclusion

-Greater Variabilty in Powdery Mildew Leaves:
+* Greater Variabilty in Powdery Mildew Leaf Images:

-* Hypothesis: Images of leaves with powdery mildew will have greater color variability.
+    - Hypothesis: Images of leaves with powdery mildew will have greater color variability.
+    - Justification, validations and conclusion

+* Higher Leaf Proportion and Thus Greater Variabilty in Central Portion of Powdery Mildew Leaf Images

+    - Hypothesis: The central portions of the images are more likely to contain only leaf surface without the background, and in this portion powdery mildew leaf images will display greater variability than the centers of the healthy images.
-* Justification, validations and conclusion
+    - Justification, validations and conclusion

 ### Page 6: ML Performance Metrics